Lois Lane

 In Lois Lane #45 (November 1963), the brave investigative

-journalist gave relationship advice to Daily Planet readers in her “Dr. Cupid” column.
-Lois was revealed to have won a
+journalist gives relationship advice to Daily Planet readers in her

-Pulitzer Prize and her style was updated to a more contemporary fashion in
+style was updated to a more contemporary fashion in issue #80 (January

-In 1974, the title was merged with Superman's Pal Jimmy Olsen and Supergirl into The Superman Family.
-"Lois Lane" later appeared as
+In 1974, the title was merged with Superman's Pal Jimmy Olsen and

-a backup feature in The Daring New Adventures of Supergirl from
+feature in The Daring New Adventures of Supergirl from 1982–1983.

-1982–1983.
-During this time, Clark and Lana Lang began to develop a more
+During this time, Clark and Lana Lang began to develop a more serious

-storyline of 1985–1986.
+of 1985–1986.

 Action Comics #484 (June 1978).
 Superman (Kal-L) and Lois held a